April Events

 • The Jackson Hole History Museum has a new exhibit running through July 12th entitled "Women Artists of the American West: Trailblazers at the Turn of the 20th Century.
 Museum hours are 10 a.m.-5 p.m.
 Tuesday through Saturday.

-Wyoming Stargazing offers free, year-round, public stargazing events on clear Thursdays of each month (when the temperature is above zero degrees Fahrenheit!) just after sunset at Rendezvous Park (R-Park) off of Rte.
+• Wyoming Stargazing offers free, year-round, public stargazing events on clear Thursdays of each month (when the temperature is above zero degrees Fahrenheit!) just after sunset at Rendezvous Park (R-Park) off of Rte.
 390, the Teton Village Rd.
 Astronomy educators use one of their large aperture telescopes to show you planets, stars, planetary nebulae, galaxies, and more.
 There is no need to reserve your spot in advance; just come and go as you please.
-Park in the main parking area and walk to the far side of the hill following the "Public Stargazing" signs.
+Please park in the main parking area and walk to the far side of the hill following the "Public Stargazing" signs.
 There is $10/person recommended donation.

 • Bluegrass Tuesdays in the Silver Dollar Showroom at the historic Wort Hotel has been bringing locals and visitors together for 15 years, year-round, through the music of One Ton Pig; 7-10:30 p.m.